onekiwano/onekiwano.github.io/_pages/home.md

 <p>
-Kiwano is more than just a company or a product; it's an ideal and philosophy.
+Kiwano is more than just a company or a product; it's an ideal and a philosophy.

 Now starting with the bad news, let's be honest, the world is facing significant challenges: global warming, social instabilities, inflation... and among these challenges, the financial system is often taken as being the issue itself by public opinion.
 As a result, trust in the banking system and its affiliated institutions is decreasing.